-Miss Adele Marie Shaw is sailing on Saturday on the Maure-

-tania to spend the summer abroad.
+Miss Adele Marie Shaw is sailing on Saturday on the Mauretania to spend the summer abroad.

 Mrs. March Turner sailed on Saturday on the Orbita to join her daughter in Paris.
 Miss Turner sailed for South America some time ago.
 They have arranged to meet in Paris.

-Among those sailing on the Adriatic on Saturday was Dr.

-Dunn, who has lived at the Inn for some time.
+Among those sailing on the Adriatic on Saturday was Dr. Dunn, who has lived at the Inn for some time.

-Mr. and Mrs. Guthrie, of Forest Hills, entertained at the

-Dinner Dance on Saturday evening.
+Mr. and Mrs. Guthrie, of Forest Hills, entertained at the Dinner Dance on Saturday evening.

 Mr. and Mrs. A. Howard Hopping have returned from Annapolis where they attended the graduation of their son, Ensign Halstead Hopping.
 Ensign Hopping is visiting his parents at the Inn before joining the crew of the scout cruiser, Richmond, to which ship he has been assigned.
 Among recent arrivals at the Inn are: Mrs. M. N. Clowes,

-Among recent arrivals at the 1nn are: Mrs. M. N. Clowes, New York; G. E. Ruckstell, and family, Kansas City, Mo.; Mrs. Catherine P. Collins; Mr. and Mrs. E. J. Skillman, Tisdale, and Mr. and Mrs. Marshall S. Hager, New York; Mr. and Mrs. Edward R. Fuller, Philadelphia; Mr. and Mrs. C. Goodwin, Washington; Mr. and Mrs. J. G. Williams and son, and Mrs. E. W. Allington Forest Hills.
-Also from New York are Mrs. L. H. Rosekranz, and daughter; Miss Alice Barclay and Mr. and Mrs. C. O. Rogge and son.

-John Curtiss, of Forest Hills, is making his home at the Innumber of the Alice Mrs. Co.
-10 and 10 and while Mrs. Curtiss and their son are summering in Maine.
+Among recent arrivals at the Inn are: Mrs. M. N. Clowes, New York; G. E. Ruckstell, and family, Kansas City, Mo.; Mrs. Catherine P. Collins; Mr. and Mrs. E. J. Skillman, Tis-dale, and Mr. and Mrs. Marshall S. Hager, New York; Mr. and Mrs. Edward R. Fuller, Philadelphia; Mr. and Mrs. C. Goodwin, Washington; Mr. and Mrs. J. G. Williams and son, and Mrs. E. W. Allington, Forest Hills, Also from New York are Mrs. L. H. Rosekranz, and daughter; Miss Alice Barclay and Mr. and Mrs. C. O. Rogge and son.
+John Curtiss, of Forest Hills, is making his home at the Inn while Mrs. Curtiss and their son are summering in Maine.
 Mrs. W. W. Crawford has returned to the Inn after spending the winter at Palm Beach.